Bryce Morrison, Gramophone September 2009

 Paterson-Olenich plays Rachmaninov with total understanding and conviction

-...Everything is reconsidered in playing devoid of all easy options, intent only to cast a burning light on a dark and turbulent inner spirit....[his] playing allows every one of the composer's maelstrom of notes to tell, and [its]magnificent if sprawling edifice is lit by one revelation after another...[the] final pages [of the first movement are] given with such breadth and understanding you are hearing a pianist born for Rachmaninov.
+On the Sonata...Everything is reconsidered in playing devoid of all easy options, intent only to cast a burning light on a dark and turbulent inner spirit....[his] playing allows every one of the composer's maelstrom of notes to tell, and [its]magnificent if sprawling edifice is lit by one revelation after another...[the] final pages [of the first movement are] given with such breadth

 On the Etudes-tableaux, No.1 in C minor is again so individually characterised...No.
 6, launched with an exceptionally menacing opening, is all snarls and snapping teeth...throughout this entire programme you are made frighteningly aware of Rachmaninov's demons, of his confession that "sometimes I think someone will come down the chimney and murder me".